Three Sides of the Coin

 Act of Translation

-Devised with international students who gathered for theatre workshops, culminating in four incredible booked out performances of ‘She’ll Be Right’.
-But what about the students’ lives behind the performances?
-And how did the theatre process really work?
+Devised with international students who partook in theatre workshops, culminating in four incredible booked out performances of ‘She’ll Be Right’.
+This work inspired a permanent film installation for the immigration museum.

 Past Present Here